House-of-M/HacktoberFest_2022/.github/CONTRIBUTING.md

 #### NOTE:
-Contributions to this project are availble publically to anyone accessing the repo.
+- Contributions to this project are availble publically to anyone accessing the repo.
+- Anyone can use the content of this repo as education material